Thank Your Lucky Stars (Beach House album)

 Thank Your Lucky Stars is the sixth studio album by American dream pop duo Beach House.
-It was co-produced by the band and Chris Coady, and was released on October 16, 2015, by Sub Pop in North America, Bella Union in Europe, and Mistletone Records in Australia.
+It was released on October 16, 2015, by Sub Pop in North America, Bella Union in Europe, and Mistletone Records in Australia.
 The album was released less than two months after their fifth studio album, Depression Cherry.
+It was co-produced by the duo and Chris Coady, being the duo's fourth full-length release with Coady as producer.

+Simultaneously with Depression Cherry, Thank Your Lucky Stars was recorded at Studio in the Country in Bogalusa, Louisiana, from November 2014 to January 2015, though songs for the latter were written after those of the former.
 Described by the band as "not a companion to Depression Cherry, or a surprise, or b-sides", Thank Your Lucky Stars was unexpectedly announced eight days before its release via the band's Twitter account.
 It received mostly positive reviews from critics.
+It debuted at number 39 on the US Billboard 200 chart, selling 10,000 copies within its first week.